top of page

 • Underpass/Overpass

 The selected public spaces must offer an opportunity for an outsized impact on improving access, utility or tackling challenges within the space or its vicinity.
+They may fulfil one or more of the following attributes.

 Criteria for the selection of spaces